-Top ten casinos in Las Vegas for roulette
+Top 10 Roulette Casinos in Las Vegas

 Las Vegas is a gambler’s mecca, whether you’re a roulette novice or an aficionado, this is the place where a gambler’s every whim has been anticipated.
 The only thing you won’t find is a floating palace like the Amelia Belle Casino – you’ll need to head to Louisiana for that.

 Las Vegas provides the gambler with a whole wealth of world class casinos to choose from, so where should a roulette fan start?

 In the US you need to be clear if you want to play roulette with American or European rules- there are plenty of games catering for both, but some casinos are better set-up for the fans of European rules than others (read our Top 10 Casinos in Europe article if you are really serious about sticking to European Roulette!)
 After all, the American version of the game has that double zero which slightly favours the odds of the house and of course there’s the “en prison” rule, that means you can up your edge on the house too!

 1. The Encore has an enjoyable 8 roulette tables on offer, but these offer the double zero version of the game with a week day minimum bet of $10 to get you started.

 There’s a higher bet on the weekend.
 This hotel casino is as glamorous as you’d expect from a Wynn Casino.
 It’s a cut above places like the Borgata Casino in Atlantic City- this is Vegas Baby!
 Its sister next door is larger and lacks some of the boutique feel of Encore, but make no mistake there’s opulence and style aplenty.
 If you want a European game expect to join the high rollers as there’s only one table playing this version.